Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding better rates on Honda Civic insurance takes being a good driver, having a good credit score, paying for small claims out-of-pocket, and taking advantage of discounts.
-Invest the time to compare rates every other policy renewal by requesting rates from direct insurance companies, and also from several local insurance agents.
+Finding better rates on car insurance not only requires avoiding accidents and claims, but also having a good credit score, paying for small claims out-of-pocket, and consideration of higher deductibles.
+Compare rates every time your policy renews by requesting quotes from direct insurance companies, and also from your local car insurance providers.

-- Drivers age 16 to 20 are charged the highest prices, with premiums being up to $484 per month if comprehensive and collision insurance is included
+- Drivers under the age of 20 are the costliest to insure, with premiums being up to $484 per month if comprehensive and collision insurance is included

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.